Wally Wolf

-Wallace "Wally" Perry Wolf Jr. (October 2, 1930 – March 12, 1997) was an American competition swimmer, water polo player, and Olympic champion.
+Wallace "Wally" Perry Wolf Jr. (October 2, 1930 – March 12, 1997) was an American attorney, bank director, competition swimmer, water polo player, and Olympic champion.
 He competed in the 1948, 1952, 1956, and 1960 Summer Olympics.

-Personal
+Personal life

 Wolf was born in Los Angeles, California, and was Jewish.
 He was the son of famous vaudeville music director Rube Wolf Sr. and Fanchonnette Sunny (Rutherford) Wolf.

+One of the early teams he swam for was the Rube Wolf Swim Club of Los Angeles.
 He married Carolyn Wyatt and had three children - Wallace Scott, John, and Lori, and the family lived in Manhattan Beach, California.
-He died in Santa Ynez, California.

-Career
+After completing his swimming career he attended USC Law School and became a successful Los Angeles attorney, often to the entertainment industry.
+He had been a co-founder of Los Padres Savings Bank and had served in various capacities including Corporate Director since 1984.

+A Californian most of his life, he died on March 12, 1997, in Santa Yanez, California, with memorial services held at St. Mark's Episcopal Church in Los Osos.
+In a suspected mishap, his body was found at the bottom of a bridge at San Marcos Pass being retrofitted for an earthquake.
+He was 66.

+Athletic career

-At Beverly Hills High School (class of 1947), Wolf won the California Interscholastic Federation (CIF) 220y-freestyle championship three years in a row, 1945-47 (with times of 2:32.2, 2:23.7, and 2:19.1), the individual medley - 75 yards two years in a row, 1946-47 (with times of 45.7 and 44.4), and was the CIF record holder in 220y-freestyle and individual medley.
+Wolf excelled at several strokes and events.
+At Beverly Hills High School (class of 1947), at a race distance which has long since been discontinued, he won the California Interscholastic Federation (CIF) 220y-freestyle championship three years in a row, 1945-47 (with times of 2:32.2, 2:23.7, and 2:19.1), the individual medley - 75 yards two years in a row, 1946-47 (with times of 45.7 and 44.4), and was the CIF record holder in 220y-freestyle and individual medley.